What’s a Brain Tumor?

 How Do Spinal Specialists Treat a Brain Tumor?

-Treatment procedure of a brain tumor depends upon the type, size, and location of the brain tumor.
+Treatment options for brain tumors may include surgery, radiation therapy, chemotherapy, targeted therapy, and supportive care.
+The procedure of a brain tumor surgery depends upon the type, size, and location of the brain tumor.
 Additionally, the general health of the patient plays a huge role while treating brain tumors.
 The most common treatment of malignant brain tumors will involve surgery such as a craniotomy.
 The ultimate goal of treating a brain tumor includes complete removal of the cancerous part without causing any damage to the normal brain cells.
 Risks of brain tumor surgery include brain infection and excessive bleeding (Yu et al., 2021).

 Treatment of metastatic tumors depends upon the type of tumor.
 Neurosurgeons usually compare surgical options with other available options, such as radiation therapy and chemotherapy, when treating patients with a brain tumor.
 Radiation therapy usually kills the tumor cells without damaging the normal brain cells.
 Neurosurgeons usually use radiosurgery by using computerized calculations to kill the tumor cells with targeted lasers of radiation.
 The amount of radiotherapy depends upon the size of the tumor.
 Chemotherapy involves injecting drugs that usually kill the tumor cells.
 This improves the survivability of the patients with the most malignant primary brain tumors.
 For more questions or information, please contact us.